InkApplications/Shade/README.md

 # Shade 🕶
 Shade is an SDK for the Philips Hue API written for Kotlin.

-## Experimental!!
-This project is much too new to be relied on.
-Check back soon.
-I swear I'll write Docs when it's ready. 😎
-(Cause Philips sure as hell didn't)

-### Status
+## Project Status

+This project is relatively new, and the Hue API isn't well documented.
+Shade is currently functional, but API's may change as more is learned about the Hue API.

 Hue has several classes of endpoints.
 The goal is for this SDK to provide access to all of them.

  - [x] Authentication
  - [x] Lights API
- - [ ] Groups API
+ - [x] Groups API
  - [ ] Schedules API
  - [ ] Scenes API
  - [ ] Sensors API